 Whether you decide to trade ETH or invest in Ethereum in the long-term, you’ll be happy to know that according to some price predictions Ethereum might enjoy steady growth in the next few years.

 Actually, many believe that the launch of Ethereum 2.0, which will focus on staking, might become a huge bullish factor in the future of this important cryptocurrency.
 Ethereum is an excellent option for first-time investors.

 2. Litecoin (LTC)

-Often referred to as the silver to Bitcoin's gold, Litecoin is one of the more established players within the crypto space.
-Created by an MIT graduate and former Google engineer called Charlie Lee, Litecoin is a рееr-tо-рееr сrурtосurrеnсу аnd open-ѕоurсе software.
+As a matter of fact, Litecoin is one of the more established players within the crypto space.
+Created in 2011 by an MIT graduate and former Google engineer called Charlie Lee, Litecoin is a decentralised рееr-tо-рееr сrурtосurrеnсу аnd open-ѕоurсе software.

 3. Tether (USDT)

 Being one of the first stablecoins in the crypto sector, there’s no doubt that Tether is one of the most important coins.